sani42073/OpenROAD-flow-scripts/README.md

 ## **3. Challenges** ##

-* Using different VT cell on synthesis.
+* Using multiple types of VT cell on synthesis.
 * Placing the macro in proper position to maintain better PPA.
 * Finding proper pin placement.
 * Maintain proper cluster size and diameter to gain best clock skew.